European Union Intelligence and Situation Centre: History

-At the request of High Representative Javier Solana, the Council of the European Union agreed in June 2004 to establish within SITCEN a Counter Terrorist Cell.
+In June 2004, at the request of High Representative Javier Solana, the Council of the European Union agreed to establish within SITCEN a Counter Terrorist Cell.
 This Cell was tasked to produce Counter Terrorist intelligence analyses with the support of Member States' Security Services.

 Since 2005, the SITCEN generally used the name EU Situation Centre.
 In 2012, it was officially renamed European Union Intelligence Analysis Centre (EU INTCEN).
 It assumed its current name in 2015.

-Since January 2011, the EU INTCEN is part of the European External Action Service (EEAS) under the authority of the EU's High Representative.
+Since January 2011, the EU INTCEN has been part of the European External Action Service (EEAS) under the authority of the EU's High Representative.